-Course Number Course Title Credit Hours Prerequisites REA Reading requirement (A minimu grade in each of the vocabular sections as measured by college a ful completion of REA 112 or hig REA 112 level or higher will enh ment in all required courses. y and c assessme her.)
-Pro omprehension ent or success- oficiency at the Core Courses - A grade of C or better is required for grad luation.
-CSC 140 FOREIGN LANGUAGE FORTRAN Programming Four transferable semesters in one foreign language or 3 CSC 100 demonstrated proficiency at the fourth-semester level 4-16
+Course Number Course Title Credit Hours Prerequisites REA Reading requirement (A minimu grade in each of the vocabular sections as measured by college ful completion of REA 112 or hig REA 112 level or higher will entment in all required courses. y and comprehension assessment or success her.)
+Proficiency at the Core Courses - A grade of C or better is required for grac luation.
+CSC 140 FOREIGN LANGUAGE FORTRAN Programming Four transferable semesters in one foreign language or demonstrated proficiency at the 3 CSC 100 fourth-semester level 4-16